What is a Good GRE Score?

 Summary: A good GRE score is anything above 162 for Verbal Reasoning and anything above 168 for Quantitative Reasoning.

-Take our free GRE practice test to start preparing for your exam.
+Take our full-length GRE practice test to start preparing for your exam.

 How is the GRE Scored?